 There are five application types: student, new, reinstatement, dual, and transfer.
-Each application, with the exception of student has an application fee, which is non-refundable.
+Each application, with the exception of student, has a non-refundable application fee.
 The application fee is separate from the annual registration fee.

 The benefits of being a student member of AIA are described here.
-Full-time students are enrolled in an agrology or environmental related degree, applied degree, or diploma program at a post-secondary education institute in Alberta.
-Click below to register with AIA:
+Student members must be full-time students currently enrolled in an agrology or environmental-related degree, applied degree, or diploma program at a post-secondary educational institute.

 Applicants who meet the educational requirements for either Agrologist In-Training or Agrology Technologist In-Training and are practicing, or wish to practice agrology in Alberta, are required to be registered with AIA.
 Please be advised you will be required to provide all post-secondary educational transcripts.
 Additionally, if you are internationally-educated, you will need to provide additional documentation, as stated here.
 However, if you are registered as a Professional or In-Training (Articling) Agrologist with another institute, please apply as a dual or transfer applicant below.

 NOTE: AIT-PAg eligibility – University of Lethbridge: Applicants with a 2+2 program from the University of Lethbridge might not meet eligibility for registration as an Agrologist In-Training as some degree programs do not have enough senior agrology course content.
 If applicants find themselves short senior agrology courses, it is possible to make up the senior agrology course shortfall by taking additional courses from a recognized post-secondary educational institution.
 Until these course deficiencies are met, applicants who have obtained a 4-year, 120-credit baccalaureate degree, but are short courses for the Agrologist In-Training designation, will be granted the Agrology Technologist In-Training designation, if eligible.
 Please check the approved course lists for acceptable agrology courses.
 If you are uncertain about any programs and your eligibility for registration with AIA, please contact the office for more information.